FRIBDAQ/DDASFormat/README.md

 ## Installation instructions

 This project is built with CMake, which prefers out-of-tree builds.
-There is only one CMake variable: `CMAKE_INSTALL_PREFIX`, which governs where the package is installed.
+The CMake variable `CMAKE_INSTALL_PREFIX` governs where the package is installed.
 Here is a sample build from the cloned repository:

 ```
 mkdir build
 cd build
-cmake .. -DCMAKE_INSTALL_PREFIX=/usr/opt/ddasformat/
+cmake .. -DCMAKE_INSTALL_PREFIX=/usr/opt/ddasformat
 make all install test
 ```